Serves: 4 | Time: 1 hr 30 min

 Preparation

-Brown the pancetta and rabbit.
-Heat 2 tablespoons olive oil in a large saucepan or Dutch oven over high heat.
-Add the pancetta or bacon and sauté until the pieces begin to brown and render their fat.
-Reduce heat to medium-high, add the rabbit pieces, and brown them on all sides.
+Brown the Pancetta or bacon and rabbit.
+Heat 2 tablespoons olive oil in a large saucepan or Dutch oven over medium high heat.
+Add the Pancetta or bacon and sauté until the pieces begin to brown and render fat.
+Reduce heat to medium and add the rabbit pieces and brown them on all sides.
 Transfer to a plate and set aside.
+Keep them warm.

 Build the sauce base.
 Discard most of the fat, leaving about 2 tablespoons in the pan.
 Scrape up the browned bits from the bottom using a wooden spoon.
 Add the onion, garlic, carrot, celery, sage leaves, and rosemary sprigs.
 Sauté for about 5 minutes, until the vegetables begin to soften.
-Pour in the wine and chicken stock and bring to a rapid boil.
+Pour in the wine and reduce it to half.
+Add the chicken stock and bring to a rapid boil.
 Add the bay leaf and cinnamon stick.

 Braise the rabbit.
 Return the rabbit pieces to the pan and cover.
-Reduce heat to low and cook for 30 minutes, turning the pieces once or twice and checking that the sauce has not dried out.
+Reduce heat to low and cook for 30-40 minutes, turning the pieces once or twice and checking that the sauce has not dried out.
 Add a splash of water or chicken stock if needed.
-Meat is done when it offers no resistance when pierced and is juicy, not dry.
-Remove the rabbit from the pan and keep warm on a plate.
+Meat is done when it offers no resistance when pierced with a fork and is juicy, not dry.

 Toast the pine nuts.
-While the rabbit finishes, heat a small dry frying pan over medium heat.
+Heat a small dry frying pan over medium heat.
 Add the pine nuts and toast, stirring frequently, until golden.
 Watch closely — they burn quickly.
 Spread on paper towels to cool.

 Serve.
 Sprinkle the toasted pine nuts over the rabbit just before serving.
 Serve with crusty Italian bread or creamy polenta.